 Level Sum Insured – The Basic Sum Insured shall remain unchanged throughout the policy term.

-Increasing Sum Insured – The Sum Insured increases by 10% of Basic Sum Insured each year for first five years starting from the first policy anniversary or until the diagnosis of first event of Cancer, whichever is earlier.
+Increasing Sum Insured – The Sum Insured increases by 10% of Basic Sum Insured each year for the first five years starting from the first policy anniversary or until the diagnosis of the first event of Cancer, whichever is earlier.

 These are the benefits which will be payable to the policyholder during the policy term provided the policy is active –

-A) Early Stage Cancer – Benefits payable on first diagnosis of any one of the specified Early Stage Cancers, provided the same is admissible are –
+A) Early Stage Cancer – Benefits payable on the first diagnosis of any one of the specified Early Stage Cancers, provided the same is admissible are –

 The documents required for purchase of LIC Cancer Cover Plan are as follows –

 |Identity Proof – Any government ID like Aadhaar card, Pan card, Voter card, driving license etc.||Bank Details – Cancelled cheque|

 |Income Proof – Salary slip of last 3 months or CA certified balance sheet||Age Proof – School leaving certificate, birth certificate|

 |Residential Proof – Electricity, phone bill||Nominee Details – ID card and residential proof If asked|